machinebox/webcamFacebox/README.md

-# webcamFacebox
+# Streaming and recognize people from a webcam with Go and Facebox

-Streaming from a webcam to facebox to do face recognition
+This is the code used in this blog post: https://blog.machinebox.io/streaming-and-recognize-people-from-a-webcam-with-go-and-facebox-acea645b94ab